jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Appendix.md

 In this folder, you will find the *User Manual*, the *Release Notes* and the *Roadmap* for Enigma.

+The database and configuration files are located in your personal directory: C:\Users\[your name]\AppData\Local\enigma

 For data, Enigma uses a separate folder structure.
 These folders do not exist after install; Enigma creates them the first time you use the application.

 The folder structure is:

-    C:\enigma_ar\data
+    [The work folder you defined]
-    \[dataname\] (multiple folders)
+    \datafiles\[dataname\] (multiple folders)
-        \csv
-        \json
-    \database
-    \docs
-    \export
+        \orig         (copy of the original file)
+        \standard     (converted version in standard Enigma format)
     \logs
-    \project
+    \projects
         \projectname\] (multiple folders\]
             \results

-In **enigma_ar** you will find the files *enigmaconfig.json* and *enigmaprogconfig.json*.
-These files contain the configuration for Enigma.
-Please do not edit these files, but use Enigma itself to change the configuration.
-If you remove these files, Enigma automatically creates a new default configuration.

 The folder **data** contains the imported data files.
 All data files have a sub-folder with the name you defined for the data.
 In the folder structure, this is **\[dataname\]**.
 The folders under [dataname] each have two sub-folders: **csv** and **json**.
 They contain respectively a copy of the imported file and the conversion to JSON format.

-In **database** Enigma maintains a database with data for charts and events.
-It creates this database after the first calculation of a chart.

-**Docs** contains the user manual, installation guide, release notes and developerw manual, all in PDF format.

-The folder **export** is for future use.

 Enigma saves log files in the folder **logs**.
 Each day you use Enigma, it creates a new log file.
 If the number of log files is larger than 31, the program deletes the oldest log file.

-The folder **project** contains sub-folders for each project you create.
+The folder **projects** contains sub-folders for each project you create.
 It uses the names for the projects.
 In the folder structure, you see **\[projectname\]** as placeholder for these names.
 This folder contains json files for the definition of the project, the test data, and the control data.

 The sub-folder **results** contains the results of the different tests.